vyishu22/PRODIGY_GA_02/README.md

 Image Generation with Pre-trained Models
 Overview

-This project demonstrates an image generation system using the Stable Diffusion model.
-The system generates images based on a user-provided text prompt.
-It utilizes the pretrained Stable Diffusion model from modern generative AI frameworks, showcasing the practical application of Generative AI and text-to-image synthesis.
+This project implements an AI-based image generation system using the pre-trained Stable Diffusion model.
+The system generates images from natural language prompts, demonstrating how modern generative AI models can translate textual descriptions into meaningful visual content.

+The project highlights the practical use of text-to-image generation techniques and showcases how pre-trained deep learning models can be applied for creative and automated image synthesis.

 Objectives

-Implement an image generation system using a pretrained model
+Implement an image generation system using a pre-trained generative AI model

-Understand the concept of text-to-image generation
+Understand the working principles of text-to-image generation models

-Explore applications of Generative AI in visual content creation
+Explore real-world applications of Generative AI in visual content creation

 Generate images based on natural language prompts